 Tena has had experience in a broad range of settings from the education sector to hospitals to the private sector.
 She has expertise working across the life span from adolescents to adults.
 She is interested in the lasting impact that childhood experiences can have on individuals throughout their life.

 Tena is committed to being a reflective practitioner.
 She regularly seeks out opportunities for feedback through individual and group supervision as well as from her clients to adjust her practice.
 Tena prides herself on offering a high level of service and engages in ongoing professional development.

 Bachelor of Arts (Psychology & Chinese Studies) and Graduate Diploma in Science (Psychology)

-Yvonne is a fully registered psychologist with over ten years of experience working in mental health across NSW and Victoria.
+Yvonne is a fully registered psychologist with over nine years of experience working in mental health across NSW and Victoria.
 Yvonne’s counselling style centres around creating a collaborative working relationship with clients.
 She believes this working relationship can help to guide therapy, increase self-awareness, strengthen resilience and improve one’s quality of life.
 Yvonne tailors her clinical skills to meet the unique needs of each individual, ensuring that her clients benefit as much as possible from the therapeutic experience.